ngsanogo/keneyapp/GOVERNANCE.md

 ## Amendments

-This governance document may be updated by ISDATA Consulting as the project evolves.
+This governance document may be updated by Issa Sanogo as the project evolves.
 Major changes will be announced through GitHub discussions.

 **Last Updated**: November 2025

 ---

-Made with ❤️ by ISDATA Consulting
+Made with ❤️ by Issa Sanogo